schnell3526/wakati-transformer/README.md

 # WakaFormer
-Japanese sentence segmenter using pre-trained BERT.
+A simple Japanese pre-tokenizer based on pre-trained BERT.
 It uses 900 training data which were separated by juman++.

 # Install